sanderdiericx/Engine/README.md

 ## Installation
 Currently you need to clone this repository and run it in Visual Studio.
-Precompiled binaries will be provided in a future release.
+Nuget packages be provided in a future release.

 ## Usage
 Before we start, it is recommended to have an assets folder in your project directory.
 This way you can easily reference your files.